 Your local church or synagogue could be a source of support or even daytime respite.
 Churches are natural places of compassion and belonging.
 Ask your priest or rabbi whether there’s an opportunity for you to worship while a volunteer cares for your loved one.
 Ask if there are home visits available, if that’s what you need.

 Many places of worship have committees devoted to the needs of caregivers and elderly or disabled community members.
 Call and ask how the worship community might help your family.

-Shopping malls might not seem like the most likely place to look for support, but those around my neighbourhood offer many programs for seniors.
-There are mall walking clubs, seniors centres and even a store-front seniors chair yoga centre in a mall near me.
+Shopping malls might not seem like the most likely place to look for support, but many offer programs for seniors such as mall walking clubs and seniors centres.

 It’s worth speaking with someone at the mall executive office, too, about special events and discounts for seniors or for people with disabilities.